Known risks and vulnerabilities

 For more information about the options for installing Microsoft Dynamics CRM roles on separate computers, see Microsoft Dynamics CRM server roles.

-For more information about reducing the risk of DoS attacks, see Improving Web Application Security: Threats and Counter-measures.
+For more information about reducing the risk of DoS attacks, see MSDN: Improving Web Application Security: Threats and Counter-measures.

 Claims-based authentication issues and limitations